Find Out How Much Your New Roof Will Cost. Get Instant Roof Quote

 Your new siding is a major investment, so you’ll want to protect it.
 Most siding materials come with a manufacturer’s warranty, but these often have specific conditions.
 For instance, attempting a DIY installation can easily void your warranty, which is why it’s crucial to hire a professional installer.
 Be sure to ask your contractor about both the material warranty and their own labor warranty.
 It’s also a good idea to check in with your homeowner’s insurance provider before the project begins to confirm your coverage during the renovation process.
 This ensures you’re protected from every angle.

-Schedule Your Project Strategically
+The Best Time to Schedule Your Siding Project

 Did you know that the time of year you schedule your siding replacement can affect the price?
 Most homeowners plan exterior projects for the spring and summer, making it the busiest season for contractors.
 If your timeline is flexible, consider booking your project during the off-season, like in the late fall or winter.
 Because demand is lower, some contractors may offer more competitive pricing or have more availability.
 It’s always worth asking if a company has seasonal rates.
 Planning ahead and scheduling strategically can be a simple way to manage your overall project cost without compromising on quality.